Data Protection

 Germany Germany

-It may be necessary to adjust our data protection statement for legal or technical reasons.
-We reserve the right to make changes accordingly at any time and therefore ask that you consult this data protection statement at regular intervals for information about the current status.
+It may be necessary to adjust our privacy policy for legal or technical reasons.
+We reserve the right to make such changes at any time and therefore request that you consult this privacy policy at regular intervals to stay informed of current developments.